erebos12/go_tutorial/readme.md

 **Question**: When you see a `*` operator in front of a pointer, what will it turn the pointer into?
 > **Answer**: A value.

 **Question**: Take a look at the following program.
-The changeLatitude function expects a receiver of type pointer to a location struct , but in the main function the receiver is a value type of a struct.
+The changeLatitude function expects a receiver of type pointer to a location struct, but in the main function the receiver is a value type of a struct.
 What will happen when this code is executed?

 ```go
 package main